GravisZro/put/README.md

 # PUT
-Public Unix Toolkit is public domain a lightweight (<20KB) event-driven framework using POSIX, C++14 code and OS specific event system backends every UNIX, clone and variant.
+Public Unix Toolkit is a public domain lightweight (<20KB) event-driven toolkit using POSIX, C++14 code and OS specific event system backends every UNIX, clone and variant.

-This framework allows for the use of signals and slots in a similar fashion to Qt but without the use of proprietary language extensions and zero license restrictions.
+This toolkit allows for the use of signals and slots in a similar fashion to Qt but without the use of proprietary language extensions and zero license restrictions.

 ## Supporting Compilers
 [![Build Status](https://travis-ci.org/GravisZro/put.svg?branch=dev)](https://travis-ci.org/GravisZro/put)